Nihilantropy/WebServer/Progress.md

 - ✅ Directory listing
 - ✅ Custom error pages
 - ✅ HTTP redirection
+- ✅ CGI execution support
 - ✅ C++98 compliance

 ## Conclusion

-The WebServer project has made significant progress, with most core functionality implemented.
-The recent HTTP implementation enhancements have greatly improved the server's capabilities, making it more standards-compliant and robust.
+The WebServer project has made significant progress, with most core functionality now implemented.
+The recent CGI implementation completes a major component required by the project specifications.

-The main outstanding tasks are the CGI implementation, completing the file upload storage, and comprehensive testing.
-The project is on track according to the roadmap, with the most complex components already in place.
+The main outstanding tasks are the file upload storage implementation, actual file deletion for DELETE requests, and comprehensive testing.
+With these components completed, the project will fully satisfy all requirements specified in the subject.